I was busy upgrading and rebuilding my home lab in the last weeks. Now I want to share with you in detail what it looks like.

 Jump Desktop is my preferred app to access remote desktops.
 I created connections to all lab servers.
 See for yourself:

-I will add one Rasperry Pi 2 as admin client with Windows 10 and all administrative tools installed on it.
+I will add one Raspberry Pi 2 as an admin client with Windows 10 and all administrative tools installed on it.

 The second half of the Lian Li housing will be used for the following configuration (or similar):

 - 4x Corsair Vengeance LPX Series DDR4-2400, CL14 – 32 GB Kit